-It might sound difficult to believe but the fullerenes are molecules consisting of carbon atoms in pretty large numbers.
-Usually, they consist of 60 carbon atoms forming one molecule of the buckyball.
-Sometimes, however, it might also be 70, 76, 84, 90, 94, or even more carbon atoms.
+This may be hard to believe, but fullerenes are molecules consisting of carbon atoms in large numbers.
+Usually, they consist of 60 carbon atoms that form one molecule of the “buckyball”.
+Sometimes, however, their structure might also be 70, 76, 84, 90, 94, or even more carbon atoms.

-They are spherical in shape so much so that together with their symmetry and sphere-like shape, they closely resemble a soccer ball.
-This structure is called a truncated icosahedron in technical language.
+They are spherical in shape, so much so that together with their symmetry and sphere-like shape, they closely resemble a soccer ball.
+This structure is called a truncated icosahedron, in technical terms.
 It is a polygon with 60 vertices and 32 faces.
-12 of these faces are pentagonal and 20 are hexagonal.
+12 of these faces are pentagonal, while 20 are hexagonal.

-This spherical shape and the interconnections between the carbon atoms provide for a huge cage-like structure to this allotrope of carbon.
-This structure was initially difficult to guess.
-Who would have even thought that a 60 carbon molecule would turn out to resemble something as simple as a football?
+This spherical shape and the interconnections between the carbon atoms create a huge cage-like structure to this allotrope of carbon.
+This structure was initially difficult to determine.
+Who would have ever thought that a 60-carbon molecule would turn out to resemble something as simple as a football?

-You would guess the name “Buckminsterfullerene” has been given as a tribute to the scientist who discovered it but, as it happens that’s absolutely not the case.
+You might guess that the name “Buckminsterfullerene” has been given as a tribute to the scientist who discovered it, but that’s absolutely not the case.

 Buckminster Fuller is the name of an architect renowned for his geodesic domes.
-It was these domes that gave an idea to the scientists about the structure of fullerenes.
-And as a tribute, this group of compounds was named after him.
+It was these domes that gave an idea to scientists about the structure of fullerenes.
+As a tribute to his inspiration, this group of compounds was named after him.

 Discovery of fullerenes

-Fullerenes were discovered accidentally- what we call serendipity.
-A group of scientists was researching about certain particles found in space when they came across this group of molecules.
+Fullerenes were discovered accidentally, like so many great realizations in the world of science.
+A group of scientists was researching certain particles found in space when they came across this special group of molecules.

-Fullerenes were discovered in 1985 by British chemist Harold W. Kroto of the University of Sussex and Rice University chemists Robert F. Curl and Richard E. Smalley.
-The team of researchers used Smalley’s experimental setup—used for things as small as a rice grain and began their experiments.
-They needed this since the scientists were dealing with atoms and molecules which are even smaller than a rice grain.
+Fullerenes were discovered in 1985 by British chemist Harold W. Kroto of the University of Sussex, along with Rice University chemists Robert F. Curl and Richard E. Smalley.
+The team of researchers used Smalley’s experimental setup—used for things as small as a rice grain—and began their experiments.
+They needed this, since the scientists were dealing with atoms and molecules even smaller than a rice grain.

-Carbon atoms were vaporized from graphite (another allotrope of carbon) and the technique of mass spectroscopy was used.
-Through this, it was concluded that the vaporized carbon atoms came together to form a 60 carbon atom molecule.
+Carbon atoms were vaporized from graphite (another allotrope of carbon) and the technique of mass spectroscopy was used for further inspection.
+Through this, it was concluded that the vaporized carbon atoms came together to form a 60-carbon molecule.

-There were other clusters of a different number of carbon atoms too but they broke off making the mass spectroscopy signals vanish for them after some time.
+There were other clusters of a different number of carbon atoms, but they broke off, making the mass spectroscopy signals vanish for them after some time.

-And this is how the idea of 60 carbon atom allotrope existing came into existence!
+This is how the idea of a 60-carbon atom allotrope existing came into existence!

 Chemical properties of fullerenes

-To figure out the structure of fullerene as a soccer ball was one big task because this allotrope of carbon was ridiculously unreactive!
-And it made the scientists and the researchers scratch their heads as to what makes this huge molecule so hugely inert.
+To identify the structure of fullerene as a soccer ball was a tremendous task, because this allotrope of carbon was ridiculously unreactive!
+It made the scientists and researchers scratch their heads as to what could make this huge molecule so hugely inert.

-Turns out, fullerenes tend to be so inert because of their closed cage-like structure.
-Chemically, these groups of molecules are this way because they do not have any ‘dangling bond’ or loose bonds.
-More simply, these are just free bonds that make a molecule react with other species.
+As it turns out, fullerenes tend to be inert because of their closed cage-like structure.
+Chemically, these groups of molecules are this way because they do not have any ‘dangling bonds’ or loose bonds.
+A loose bond is just a free bond that makes a molecule react with other species.

-Each carbon is connected to the other by two single bonds and one double bond- do note the number of bonds a carbon atom can form is four.
-Buckyballs are soluble in organic solvents like benzene.
-Shaking up the soot composed of fullerenes with toluene results in a red-colored solution!
+Each carbon is connected to the others by two single bonds and one double bond; the number of bonds a carbon atom can form is four.
+Buckyballs are soluble in organic solvents like benzene, so shaking up the soot (composed of fullerenes) with toluene results in a red-colored solution!

-Buckminsterfullerenes behave as electron-deficient species thus preferring to react with species rich in electrons, for example, the halogens or the hydroxyl group (-OH group).
+Buckminsterfullerenes behave as electron-deficient species, and therefore prefer to react with species that are rich in electrons, for example, the halogens or the hydroxyl group (-OH group).
 When they react with -OH, they are made into ‘fullerenols’.

 Fullerenes tend to form two types of compounds—exohedral and endohedral.
-The former category comprises reacting species being present outside the cage and the latter representing the inside the cage situation.
+The former category comprises reacting species being present outside the cage, while the latter represents the inside the cage situation.

-Exohedral species are synthesized due to a chemical reaction, mostly an addition or a redox reaction, between the fullerenes and other reactive groups like the –OH group mentioned above.
+Exohedral species are synthesized due to a chemical reaction, mostly an addition or a redox reaction, between the fullerenes and other reactive groups, such as the –OH group mentioned above.

-Endohedral species, on the other hand, are synthesized when the transition metal complexes or metals like Lanthanum, Iridium, etc get trapped within the cage.
+Endohedral species, on the other hand, are synthesized when the transition metal complexes or metals like Lanthanum or Iridium get trapped within the cage.

-So even though fullerenes are themselves mostly unreactive, they have been made to, rather than synthesized
+Even though fullerenes are themselves mostly unreactive, they have been made to react, rather than be synthesized that way.

-Due to their recent discovery and relative inertness, there have not been many clear establishments of the applications of fullerenes.
-However, there are predicted applications that are being tested upon.
+Due to their recent discovery and relative inertness, there have not been many clear establishments for the applications of fullerenes.
+However, there are predicted applications that are presently being tested.

-Buckyballs are insulators by nature but they have been observed to also possess conducting and superconducting properties at certain conditions.
-These properties, especially the superconducting property would lead to immense usage in the future especially in transistors and chips! (not the ones you eat)
+Buckyballs are insulators by nature, but they have also been observed to possess conducting and superconducting properties under certain conditions.
+These properties, especially the superconducting property, would lead to immense usage in the future, especially in transistors and microchips!

-There are also some therapeutic uses that the fullerenes can serve.
-Fullerenes that have metal atoms caged within them are being utilized in MRI and X Rays as contrast agents.
+There are also some therapeutic uses where fullerenes could apply.
+Fullerenes with metal atoms caged within them are being utilized in MRI and X-rays as contrast agents.
 This is because these metallofullerenes are harmless to the human body.
-They stay in the body for about an hour thus helping in imaging of the insides of the body.
+They stay in the body for about an hour, thus helping in imaging the interior of the body.

-Not just in diagnostic labs, fullerenes have also been found to possess anti-HIV properties which if exploited properly would be one of the greatest uses in medical science.
+Aside from diagnostic labs, fullerenes have also been found to possess anti-HIV properties; if exploited properly, this could be one of the greatest new developments in modern medical science.

-Fullerene derivatives are localized in an advantageous way thus making them suitable for the treatment of osteoporosis.
-Not just this, some of the derivatives have also proved themselves to have anti-microbial properties.
+Fullerene derivatives are localized in an advantageous way, thus making them suitable for the treatment of osteoporosis.
+Some of the derivatives of fullerenes have also proved themselves to have anti-microbial properties.

-Even though fullerenes have been recently discovered and their structure has found us in awe, there are still a lot of applications that need to be experimented and researched upon.
-For how else would these allotropes with cute titles become practically effective to mankind!
-And not just fireplaces and furnaces even burnt food might contain fullerene in the form of soot!
+Even though fullerenes have only been recently discovered and their structure has left us in awe, there are still many applications that need to be experimented on and researched further.
+How else will these allotropes with cute titles become practically effective for mankind!